Sitecore/developer-portal/data/markdown/partials/integrations/blueprint-xm-cdp.md

 ## Introduction

-The purpose of this document is to analyze the integration blueprint for joining together Sitecore Experience Manager (XM) with Sitecore Customer Data Platform (CDP).
+The purpose of this document is to analyze the integration blueprint for joining together Sitecore Experience Manager (XM) with Sitecore SmartHub CDP (Customer Data Platform).

-This will detail how to provide the customers with a standard way to integrate their Sitecore XM instance with Sitecore CDP, allowing them to quickly integrate these products in a future proof way and getting them to start on the process of migrating to the Composable DXP.
+This will detail how to provide the customers with a standard way to integrate their Sitecore XM instance with Sitecore SmartHub CDP, allowing them to quickly integrate these products in a future proof way and getting them to start on the process of migrating to the Composable DXP.

-The integration will allow you to push interaction data from a website built using Sitecore XM into Sitecore CDP.
-After this process, you can use Sitecore CDP to then build personalized & optimized experiences to be delivered on your web channel.
+The integration will allow you to push interaction data from a website built using Sitecore XM into Sitecore SmartHub CDP.
+After this process, you can use Sitecore SmartHub CDP to then build personalized & optimized experiences to be delivered on your web channel.
+Note that Sitecore SmartHub CDB is a combination of two products, Sitecore Personalize and Sitecore SmartHub CDP.
+This document will cover how to integrate Sitecore XM with both of those products.

 You can see the products involved in said integration highlighted below: